 When you are newly diagnosed with PMP, it can be very confusing, almost bewildering.
-There are so many expressions to learn and options to understand – we are here to help with that.
-Our information about pseudomyxoma peritonei is written by patients and reviewed by specialists – that gives you an insight from your point of view that you know is correct.
+There are so many expressions to learn and options to understand.
+We’re here to help with that.
+Our information about pseudomyxoma peritonei is written by patients and reviewed by specialists.
+This gives you an insight from your point of view that you know is correct.

 What is Pseudomyxoma Peritonei?

-PMP isn’t like other types of cancer as it seldom spreads through the bloodstream or lymphatic system.
+PMP isn’t like other types of cancer that involve the abdomen in that it seldom spreads through the bloodstream or lymphatic system.
 It stays contained within the abdomen where it spreads along the inner surfaces, spread by the mucin.
-It is not currently known what causes PMP.
+It isn’t currently known what causes PMP.
 The name ‘pseudomyxoma peritonei’ means “false mucinous tumour of the peritoneum”; the peritoneum is another name for your abdominal cavity.

 Spotting the symptoms

-Pseudomyxoma peritonei symptoms usually take a while to appear; some patients don’t show any symptoms for several years.
+Symptoms of pseudomyxoma peritonei usually take a while to appear.
+Some patients don’t show any symptoms for several years.
 As the symptoms of PMP vary widely among patients, it’s hard to say what to look for.
 As the disease progresses, many patients report:

 What treatment is available?